by Bill Hoffman

 After the trail from hell, Tim and I took another quick break at an aid station, then climbed a long dirt road.
 In the shade it was still cool from the night, but the sky was blue and the sun was hot.
 I was starting to think overheating would be in my future.
 After the dirt road, the trail enters what is called the cardiac needle section of trail.
 This is a beautiful section of pine needle covered trail traversing one after another small peak meaning that you are basically either going up or down.

 The sun and distance were starting to take a toll on my mind, and for some reason even with lots of fluids in my pack and feeling generally good (all things considered), I stopped drinking.
-We reached the next aid station and were told no aid until climb that peak and fetch a ticket from the top!
-I was allowed to leave the pack, which I did sort of regretted.
+We reached the next aid station and were told there would be no aid until we climbed that peak and fetched a ticket from the top!
+I was allowed to leave the pack, which I did, but sort of regretted it.
 I was very thirsty and it was a mile round trip to the peak.
-The top of Thorp Mt was the best view of the day including a great view of Mt.
+The top of Thorp Mt. was the best view of the day, including a great view of Mt.
 Rainier.

 I made my way slowly at this point.
-I had looked forward to this section as it is mostly downhill.
+I had looked forward to this section, as it is mostly downhill.
 However, the trail was covered in loose dirt and rock, which became difficult for me to go fast on.
-We passed another aid station and I filled my soft flasks with .
+We passed another aid station and I filled my soft flasks with Coke.
 The trail conditions continued to be difficult for me.